MaryCerasa/wdi-project-one/README.md

 ```
 ![screenshot](https://i.postimg.cc/cJxT5F26/Global-Score-Draw.png)

-## Look Back: :eyes:
+## Look Back :eyes:

-**Styling:**
+**Styling the Game:**

 *Color psychology -* I used CSS3 to style the game.
 I initially recieved from critical feedback regarding my "girly" color choice and use of hearts.
 Despite the fact that it is impossible to draw absolute generalisations between women and men, there are some overall differences in color attraction.
 For example, teenage girls seem to show a preference towards pink, purple and “feminine” colours.
 I feel it is important to design games that appeal to girls of this age range to encourage them to build an interest in tech, a realm where they may not generally see things that appeal to them regularly.

-*Dyanmic Elements -* I added unique sounds upon each board click - as well as upon local wins, ultimate wins and game draws - with Javascript, in order to keep the game lighthearted and fun.
+*Dynamic Elements -* I added unique sounds upon each board click - as well as upon local wins, ultimate wins and game draws - with Javascript, in order to keep the game lighthearted and fun.

 *Ultimate Grid -* One of the most challenging pieces to style was the board itself, as I had to use Flexbox to ensure that the 3 x 3 grid fit within the larger 3 x 3 game board (9 squares each and 81 total) was displayed on the screen with the right orientation.
 I had to ensure that each indiviual grid would change colors to reflect the winnter of the local board as well.